samazgor/samazgor.github.com/about.md

 Howdy.
 My name is <a title="sam azgor" href="#Sam">Sam Azgor</a>.
 My online presence started as a blogger.
 I was born in <strong>Narshingdi</strong> and raised in <strong>Dhaka</strong>.
 I'm a post graduate student.
 Along with study i do freelance.
 Play with code is my hobby and profession as well.

 <h3>About this blog:</h3>
 Well, i have been blogging since 2010.
-I wrote about tutorials, tips & tricks regarding SEO, Blogging, WordPress, Blogspot, adSense, Windows, linux etc. Due to personal problem, I couldn't continue blogging since 2012.
+I wrote about tutorials, tips & tricks regarding SEO, Blogging, WordPress, Blogspot, AdSense, Windows, linux etc. Due to personal problem, I couldn't continue blogging since 2012.
 Recently i decided to start again.
 From 2018, I'll continue writing & share my experience, Insha-Allah.

 To be continue » »